Skip to main content

 2. Invoke OutOfBandOperation.execute.
 If the provided payload is successfully redeemed in the server, and it corresponds to a registration, the object provided in OutOfBandOperation.onRegistration is invoked with an OutOfBandRegistration java, swift, objc, flutter, react native.

-3. Provide an authenticator selector, a PinEnroller if a PIN can be registered in your application, and the user verifiers to the OutOfBandRegistration.
+3. Provide an authenticator selector, a PinEnroller if a PIN can be registered in your application, a PasswordEnroller if a password can be registered, and the user verifiers to the OutOfBandRegistration.

 4. Invoke OutOfBandRegistration.execute to continue with the operation.